m0hammad-yaser/OSWE-AWAE-Notes/openITCOCKPIT/README.md

 ### Interacting With the WebSocket Server
 Now that we understand WebSocket requests, we can begin to interact with the server.
 Although BurpSuite can interact with a WebSocket server, the user interface is not ideal for our situation.
 BurpSuite also lacks a WebSocket *Intruder*.
 Because of these limitations, we will instead build our own client in Python.
 #### Building a Client
+We will build a script that allows us to connect and send any command as `"input"`.
+This will help us learn how the server sends its responses.